 The XSD element <xs:normalizedString> is used for the text fields of AES-P1 and NCTS-P5.

 This approach offers a predictable length for each data to be inserted into the database, in comparison with <xs:token>.
-So, the NTA or NECA application may load first and check after the loading (based on the persisted data) and is not obliged to check the message on-the-fly before inserting in the database.
+Thus, the NTA or NECA application may load first and check after the loading (based on the persisted data) and is not obliged to check the message on-the-fly before inserting in the database.

 Specifically during the Transitional Period (and after it for the L³ movements) and in order to enable a smooth transition: